mrmonkington/gn-django/docs/source/jinja_templates/loaders.rst

 **Note**: This worked example is runnable in ``examples/sparse_inheritance/``.

-The instantiated :ref:`hierarchy-loader` should be passed to the jinja backend in the ``TEMPLATES`` django setting.
+The instantiated :ref:`gn-django-hierarchy-loader` should be passed to the jinja backend in the ``TEMPLATES`` django setting.

 .. code-block:: python